 Burien Community Center Annex Building Closure

-After extensive debate and consideration, the City Council voted to demolish the Burien Community Center Annex (“the Annex”).
-This follows six months of public process and discussion.
-The demolition process will occur after July 31, 2020 when the leases end for the remaining tenants.
+Following six months of public process, including extensive debate and consideration by the Burien City Council, on May 18, 2020 the City Council voted to demolish the Annex.
+The demolition process occured in the summer of 2020, following the July 31, 2020 date when leases ended for all remaining tenants.
+The City’s Annex Tenant Support Team worked directly with Annex tenants on relocation efforts.
 The decision was based on significant concerns about the buildings’ safety for the tenants, public, and staff.
-Many of the systems in the building are at the end of their operational life.
+Many of the systems in the building were at the end of their operational life.

-The Council also authorized $350,000 be transferred from other capital projects and the capital reserve to the demolition of the Annex.
-This means that a project aimed at addressing a non-critical landslide area in Seahurst Park and a master plan process for Hilltop Park will be delayed.
-The City’s Annex Tenant Support Team will continue working with Annex tenants on relocation efforts.
+The City Council also authorized $350,000 be transferred from other capital projects and the capital reserve to the support the demolition of the Annex.
+To accomodate this transfer, a project aimed at addressing a non-critical landslide area in Seahurst Park and a master plan process for Hilltop Park were delayed.

-Why is the Annex being closed?
+Why was the Annex closed?

 The City hired MENG Analysis in November 2019 to conduct an examination of the Annex in order to provide an assessment of the condition of the Annex’s roof, chimney, boiler, HVAC, air quality, electrical, foundation, and other fixtures.
-The City undertook this evaluation in order to inform the City’s decision to either salvage or demolish the Annex.
+The City undertook this evaluation in order to inform the its decision to either salvage or demolish the Annex.

-• Of that, approximately 12 percent or $738,000 are directly related to life and safety.
+• Approximately 12 percent of that total ($738,000) is directly related to life and safety.

 Burien Community Center Annex Facility Condition Reports